 Covid-19 (Coronavirus) Health Information

-- Face Coverings required for all Hoosiers, unless applicable exemption
+- Face Coverings: are recommended for all unvaccinated Hoosiers, unless applicable exemption.

 Hoosiers are encouraged to continue to take self protective measures including avoiding large crowds, gatherings, events, or locations where others prevent self protective measures from being effective.

 Hamilton County Food Pantries

 Our public health partner, Hamilton County Harvest Food Bank has provided and updated list of food pantries to help families know where, when, and what they need to do to find food in Hamilton County during these extreme times.
 All of the pantries listed have consented to being included on this public resource.
 Additions/updates will be provided by Hamilton County harvest, questions can be emailed to firstname.lastname@example.org..

 See full list of Hamilton County Food Pantries (PDF)

 CDC Preventive Measures